The benefits of tea don't stop at the brew alone! There are actually plenty of uses for used tea leaves!

 Japan is immersed in the concept of mottainai.
 Mottainai is when nothing gets wasted and gets used in one way or another.
 It is best translated as “What a waste!” and portrays pity over something being wasted or not used to its fullest extent.
 The concept comes through in every part of the culture, tea not excluded.

-First, squeeze out as much moisture out of them as you can.
+First, squeeze out as much moisture out of the tea leaves as you can.
 The most important step is to dry them efficiently so they won’t risk getting moldy.
 Sun drying works best, but of course, not all of us have easy access to a place we can sun-dry our tea leaves.

 You can also use an oven to dry your used leaves.
 Just spread them on a tray and put them in an oven not exceeding 200 F. Flip them from time to time and remove when efficiently dry.
 Store the tea leaves in a tight-sealed container.

 - Fill small sachets with the tea leaves and hang around your house: in the closets, fridge, bathrooms, next to garbage cans.
-The tea leaves can easily absorb unwanted smells and in turn, give out the pleasant smell of the tea leaves.
+The tea leaves can easily absorb unwanted smells and in turn, give out the pleasant smell of the tea.

 - Use the chagra sachets during baths or foot baths.
 The antimicrobial qualities of the tea leaves are great for it.
 The scent may also help relax.